In Dreams (Roy Orbison album)

-In Dreams is the fourth studio album by American singer Roy Orbison, released in July 1963 by Monument Records. recorded at the RCA Studio B in Nashville, Tennessee.
+In Dreams is the fourth studio album by American singer Roy Orbison, released in July 1963 by Monument Records. and was available both in stereo and mono. it was recorded at the RCA Studio B in Nashville, Tennessee.
 It is named after the hit 45rpm single "In Dreams".

 In Dreams Also included multiple cover songs, including "All I Have to Do Is Dream", "Dream", and "My Prayer", In 2004 Rolling Stone named the title song number 319 on their 500 Greatest Songs of All Time.

-The album debuted on the Billboard Top LPs chart in the issue dated August 17, 1963, and remained on the chart for 23 weeks, peaking at number 35.
+The album debuted on the Billboard Top LP's chart in the issue dated August 17, 1963, and remained on the chart for 23 weeks, peaking at number 35.
 It reached No. 39 on the Cashbox albums chart where it spent there for 25 weeks, when it debuted in the issue dated August 3, 1963.
-In the UK, it spent 56 weeks on the albums chart, peaking at number six.
+In the UK, it spent 58 weeks on the albums chart, peaking at number six.
+The "Title Song" debuted on the Billboard Hot 100 chart on February 9, 1963, eventually spending one week at number seven during its 13-week stay. number six in The U.K during its 23-weeks stay. on the Cashbox singles weeks it spent one week at number ten during its 14-week stay.
+Another single, "Blue Bayou" debuted on the Billboard Hot 100 chart on September 14, 1963, eventually spending one week at number 29 during its ten-week stay. number three in The U.K during its 19-weeks stay. on the Cashbox singles weeks it spent one week at number 21 during its 12-week stay.

 The album was released on compact disc by Monument Records in 1993 as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 consisting of Orbison's 1965 compilation, Orbisongs.
 It was released as one of two albums on one CD by Legacy Recordngs on February 26, 2008, along with Orbison's 1962 album, Crying.
 Bear Family included this CD in the 2001 Orbison 1955-1965 box set.
 Sony Music label included this CD in the 2013 Roy Orbison The Monument Box Set.